Guide: The Idea Submission Template

 Is there someone whose expertise or approval matters for this idea?
 Name them or their role.

-How to Introduce This Template to Submitters
+How to Introduce This Template to Contributors

 Do not just drop the template into your campaign without context.
 Add a short note at the top of the submission form explaining why each section exists.